 The phone then registers with Asterisk and can start making and receiving calls.

 Footnote – Avaya stopped doing firmware updates for these phones back in 2011 and they are all End-Of-Life.
 The support.avaya.com site does have excellent manuals and tutorials on what put in 46xxsettings.txt

 The Avaya support page that describe the latest firmware download is broken.
 It tells you what the firmware versions are but the download link points to a folder on their FTP server that does not exist any more.
 Drop us a line if you need a copy.

 I tested some Ethernet over Mains adapters at Parkend today and used the TP Link PA-411 adapters which follow the Homeplug AV500 standard.

 There are 3 buildings on site (Station, Goods Shed and Signal Box) and the site is 3 phase (each building is on a different mains phase) but the Neutral wire that Homeplug uses is common to all 3 phases so this was not a problem.

 Testing was carried out by accessing the web based speedtest.net service from a laptop.

-When connected the laptop directly to the broadband my laptop had the full 80Mbps download and 20Mbps upload.
+When connecting the laptop directly to the broadband router my laptop had the full 80Mbps download and 20Mbps upload.
 (The FTTC broadband cabinet is less than 100 metres)

 From the Goods Shed (where the telephone exchange is) I got a download speed of 25 Mbps.